 The following discussion and analysis provides information which Dave's management believes is relevant to an assessment and understanding of Dave's results of operations and financial condition.
 This discussion and analysis should be read together with the section of this prospectus entitled "Summary Historical Consolidated Financial Information of Legacy Dave" and the audited and unaudited condensed consolidated financial statements and related notes that are included elsewhere in this prospectus.
-The discussion and analysis should also be read together with the unaudited pro forma condensed combined financial information, including the notes thereto, included in this prospectus under the section entitled "Unaudited Pro Forma Condensed Combined Financial Information."
-This discussion and analysis should also be read together with the section of this prospectus entitled "Business," Dave's audited consolidated financial statements for the two years ended December 31, 2021, and December 31, 2020, included elsewhere in this prospectus.
+This discussion and analysis should also be read together with the section of this prospectus entitled "Business," Dave's unaudited condensed consolidated financial statements and related notes as of and for the nine months ended September 30, 2021 and Dave's audited consolidated financial statements for the two years ended December 31, 2020, and December 31, 2019, included elsewhere in this prospectus.